thebaconfate/sams-thesis-package/README.md

 pipx install poetry
 poetry install
 ```
+Alternatively, you can follow the installation instructions from the [poetry website](https://python-poetry.org/docs/).

 Now that all dependencies are installed you can initiate a virtual environment by running the following command: